 Trusted brand, National Geographic Kids, presents the World History Biography series.
 In 2013 author Marcus Weeks penned Mozart: The Boy Who Changed the World With His Music, a 64-page full-color look at the life and times of Mozart.
 The book is split into four distinct sections: one for his childhood, concerts, later life and his death.
 Each section features maps, timelines, photographs and other images to help illustrate what the world Mozart lived in looked and felt like.
 Not only will readers learn about Mozart, they'll learn about the world in his time.
 With a 1050L Lexile measure, this biography is great for readers ages 8-12.
-Booklist says the series' "Concise narratives will pull readers into the story." while the Catholic Review of Books says it "is a perfect introduction for young readers."
+Looking Glass Review praised the book not just for its story about Mozart, but also background info about the times Mozart lived in.
 Paperback copies are available for around $6.

 An Extraordinary Life